 - Innovation in high-tech or high-growth industries and (large or small) firms

 - Innovation in low- or medium-tech sectors and (large or small) firms

 - Innovation in services, knowledge intensive services and creative industries

-- Social innovation and innovation in not-for-profit organisations
+- Social innovation and innovation in social enterprises and other not-for-profit organisations

 - Innovation and entrepreneurship: management practices and policy challenges